Kong/docs.konghq.com/app/konnect/updates.md

 ## April 2023

 **Version picker in Runtime Manager Quickstart**
-: {{site.konnect_short_name}} now allows users to select the Gateway version that they want for their Quickstart scripts (except for cloud provider quickstart scripts for AWS, Azure and GCP).
-This allows customers to leverage official Konnect scripts to start their gateways while reducing the number of errors due to an invalid script for a certain gateway version.
-For more information, see [Supprted Installation Options](/konnect/runtime-manager/runtime-instances/)
+: {{site.konnect_short_name}} now allows users to select the {{site.base_gateway}} version that they want for their Quickstart scripts (except for cloud provider quickstart scripts for AWS, Azure and GCP).
+This allows you to leverage official {{site.konnect_short_name}} scripts to start your gateways while reducing the number of errors due to an invalid script for a certain {{site.base_gateway}} version.
+For more information, see [Supported Installation Options](/konnect/runtime-manager/runtime-instances/)

 **GraphQL plugins**
 : {{site.konnect_short_name}} now supports the the following GraphQL plugins: